deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 ### Synthetic performance comparison

-To get a sense of what performance differences we could observe between countries, we set up a synthetic check per test variant in NR Synthetics.
+To get a sense of what performance differences we could observe between countries, we set up a synthetic check per test variant in [NR Synthetics][nrsynth].

 Each of these checks is configured to request a given asset (our main CSS file) every minute, from a number of different locations across the globe; NR Insights